dcbriccetti/RoomHelper-3000/README.md

 - Log poll questions and answers
 - Color code the station boxes to reflect the degree of misbehavior of the student

-Bugs:

-- Can put arbitrary HTML in the chat

 ![Screen shot](screen1-large.png)